Life Skills prescribed by the World Health Organisation

 In our race to create more and more people that fit into a mould, we have left so many aspects of human greatness untouched, especially in the schooling system.
 We need to relook at what we are teaching our kids if we want a better world that our children live in.

-With this mission in mind we have crafted the sort of school that will produce the next generation of strong and confident individuals.
+With this mission in mind we have crafted the life skill education in our school that will produce the next generation of strong and confident individuals.
 By combining emotional, physical and spiritual well being with a rigorous learning program we have created breakthrough results in our children’s education.
 An education that develops the whole child – academically, socially, emotionally and physically is the need of the hour.In an era where 47% of existing employment being taken over by automation we know that the future belongs to the innovator.
 “The future forward” skills that will be valued such as imagination, entrepreneurship, negotiation, empathising,

 storytelling, connecting, creativity and design are the new focal points of our latest (2016) curriculum.
 Aside from what is done through the curriculum, entrepreneurship is constantly encouraged throughout the schools in events like Business Baazigar.